opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Upstream identifiers of the election if any exist, such as those assigned by a Secretary of State, county or city elections office.

 name
-    Common name for the election, which will typically describe approximately when the election occurred and the scope of the contests to be decided, e.g., "2014 Primaries", "2015 Boone County Elections" or "2016 General Elections" (string).
+    Common name for the election.
+Typically describes roughly when the election occurred and the scope of the contests to be decided, e.g., "2014 Primaries", "2015 Boone County Elections" or "2016 General Elections" (string).

 date
     Date on which the election is set to be decided (aka, Election Day).
-Typically this corresponds to the last day when voters can cast a ballot and the first day when the election's results a publicly reported (date).
+This tends to be the last day when voters can cast their ballots and the first day when the election's results a publicly reported (date).

     This date should be considered to be in the timezone local to the election's division.